Category Definitions

 2.1 - Head Mounted

-Commonly refer to as "Hockey Pucks" due to their shape, head-mount temperature are small disc shaped transmitters that are often mounted within a connection head.
-The connection head is usually attached directly to the sensor; but, can be located remotely.
-Only self-contained head mounted transmitters are to be included.
-An input device being an integral part of a control system is not to be reported in this category.
+Commonly referred to as “Hockey Pucks” due to their shape, head-mount temperature transmitters are small, disc-shaped devices often mounted within a connection head.
+The connection head is usually attached directly to the sensor, though it may be located remotely.
+Only self-contained head-mounted transmitters should be included in this category.
+An input device being an integral part of a control system should not be reported here.

 examples